-The new ATC code is also now able to better handle runway crossing.
-It is not perfect yet but in the example on the left, the flight which leaves the ramp for Runway 19 will need to cross Runway 15.
-ATC will issue first a clearance to taxi via B and hold short RWY15.
-When arriving very close to RWY 15 (there is unfortunately no runway hold lines) Ground will issue the second part of the clearance to taxi to RWY 19 and hold short via B. Normally the ATC should explicitly clears a flight to cross the runway, but in BMS receiving the second part of the taxi clearance has been judged sufficient unfortunately.
+The ATC code is able to better handle runway crossing.
+It is not perfect yet but in the example on the left, the flight which leaves the ramp for Runway 15R will need to cross Runway 15L.
+ATC will issue first a clearance to taxi via L and hold short RWY15L.
+When arriving very close to RWY 15L, ground will issue the second part of the clearance to taxi to RWY 15R and hold short via L.

+Normally the ATC should explicitly clear a flight to cross the runway, but in BMS receiving the second part of the taxi clearance has been judged sufficient.